We Discover Faith Together, in Our Families

 We support one another to discover and rediscover a seeking, active faith in the context of our family lives.
 We help parents talk with children about difficult things and connect with the soul of parenting.

 The first, ever online collection of lifespan curricula for our congregations invites seekers as well as members to engage in faith study at home.
 Each religious education (RE) program includes stories, activities, worship, and social action ideas to nurture our growth in ethics, spirit, and faith.
 Parents can go online and read the Tapestry of Faith stories and activities their children experience in RE programs.
 Taking It Home and Find Out More sections help you explore further.

 - Family Pages in UU World

-The four-page, themed, pull-out section of UU World magazine draws from stories, activities, and faith development guidance in Tapestry of Faith programs.
-Edited by Susan Lawrence, the Family pages offer inspiration and ideas to use at home—for parents to share with children, elders to share with grandchildren, and UUs and seekers of all ages to explore.
+Four times a year, the pull-out section of UU World magazine presents a timely theme through stories, activities, and thoughtful reflection, often drawn from Unitarian Universalism's Tapestry of Faith lifespan curricula.
+The Family pages offer inspiration and ideas for parents to share with children, elders to share with grandchildren, and UUs and seekers of all ages to explore.